19 DIY Christmas Ornaments You Can Make Right at Home

 Hang a festive horseshoe on a door to hear the bell’s merry ring as guests come and go.
 Thread twine through the holes and then form a knot and a loop to attach the large jingle bell.
 Check out more front door decor ideas you can DIY.

 Paint Chip Garland

 Turn paint chips from the hardware store into a garland that makes any room fa-la-la fabulous.
-Trace a lightbulb pattern onto each paint chip, making sure the white lines of the chip are centered across the bulb.
-Cut them out and arrange on string or twine.
+Trace a lightbulb pattern onto each paint chip, with the white lines of the chip centered across the bulb.
+Cut them out and arrange them on a string or twine.
 Attach letter stickers if desired.

 Felt Christmas Tree Ornaments

-This adorable tiny tree is made with felt, cut into circles for the trunk and squares for the branches.
-Stack brown felt circles, and stitch through with embroidery floss to form the tree trunk.
-On top of the trunk, stack four squares of green felt and one of white felt.
+This adorable tiny tree uses felt cut into circles for a tree trunk and squares for the branches.
+Stack brown felt cut in circles and stitch them through with embroidery floss to form the tree trunk.
+On top of the felt tree trunk, stack four squares of green felt and one of white felt.
 Stitch through to secure.
 Continue the pattern, crisscrossing corners.

 Editor’s Tip: To cut squares quickly, use a rotary cutter and a quilter’s ruler on a cutting mat.